What is a Variance Analysis Report?

 Prepare a table like the following, preferably using a spreadsheet/excel.
 The table mentioned in the following image mentions detailed information about the revenue, expenses, and the resultant profits.
 It is appropriate if the product information like quantity and price are also mentioned.
 On the other side, it contains costing information like variable and fixed costs.
 These pieces of information can easily be gathered from the organization’s accounting system.

 Step 2: Notes or Explanation to Variances

-Calculating variances is not very critical, but understanding, analyzing, interpreting this information is much more critical for making the whole exercise fruitful.
-These notes can be further sub-divided into various types of variances, such as following:
+Calculating variances is not very critical, but understanding, analyzing, and interpreting this information is much more critical for making the whole exercise fruitful.
+These notes can be further sub-divided into various types of variances, such as the following: